DNS records and worldwide DNS propagation checker

 It typically depends on how frequently the hosting company updates the zone files.
 Even if you update the PTR records from the hosting panel's dashboard, the hosting company immediately updates their zone files after those updates.
 Still, it takes time because of DNS TTL.
 Usually, it takes 24 to 48 hours for the DNS records to propagate globally.
 You can use my DNS checker to check whether or not your PTR records are propagated on all DNS servers globally.

-Looking for more DNS tools on DNS Checker?
-Why do not you try our CNAME Checker, Nameserver Checker, and MX Record Checker?
+Looking for more DNS tools?
+Why don't you try our CNAME Checker, Nameserver Checker, and MX Record Checker?
 All the DNS tools are top-notch and free!